 Our world is not slowing down, and neither are the networks that support it.
 Exponential bandwidth growth and an ever-increasing demand for new services and applications can strain even the most robust infrastructure.
-But there is a solution.
+But there is a future proof networking solution.
 A single, converged fiber-deep infrastructure can handle the requirements of multiple network technologies, including LAN, cellular, video, and building management systems.
 With convergence, you are protected from a rip-and-replace upgrade cycle, left instead with a simplified technology-neutral and future-ready solution.
 And who better to help than Corning, the company who helped launch the age of optical communications and continues to change the world in which we live.

 The Dilemma of More: Is your network ready for future demands?

 Enabling new technologies.
 Can your network scale?

 Our networks are expected to support more experiences than ever, and that list keeps getting longer as we develop new technologies that help us live more connected, safer, smarter, easier, and better lives.
 These new technologies enable many amazing experiences including growing trends like: BYO devices for learning and work, remote healthcare to allow access for more people, bring your entertainment with you while traveling, and employees connecting through video conferencing enabling global collaboration amongst teams.
 All of these changing experiences in medicine, education, retail, hospitality, and the workplace rely on an infrastructure to support them, requiring the network to change with them.

 The top six technologies you should plan for in your next generation local area network (next-gen LAN) are 5G, Internet of things (IoT), WIFI, smart building technologies, telecommuting, and Virtual or Augmented Reality.

 Congestion from Multiple Systems.
 Can you manage the complexity?